jinghao/jinghao.github.com/_posts/2013-09-29-extended-warranties.md

 * Seven years after purchase, the car will be worth less than $10,000 (present dollars).
 Does it make sense to pay $3000 in present dollars to insure against defects against a $10,000 car?
 * If I decide to part with my car, the buyers may not appreciate the value of the extended warranty as much, perhaps for the reason above.

-When I purchase my next car, I will probably not buy an extended warranty from the dealer unless I (1) plan to drive a lot, but still under their limits, (2) have the opportunity to understand and evaluate the offer, and (3) I plan to keep the car for a long time.
+When I purchase my next car, I will probably not buy an extended warranty from the dealer unless I (1) plan to drive a lot, but still under their limits, (2) have the opportunity to understand and evaluate the offer, and (3) expect to keep the car for a long time.